-I once spent a rainy summer walking through Ireland and for a couple weeks I stayed at an inn so isolated that the nearest pub was three miles away.
+I once spent a rainy summer walking through Ireland and stayed for a couple weeks at an inn so isolated that the nearest pub was three miles away.

 In Ireland that says a great deal.

-The town that held the pub wasn’t really that far.
-It was close enough to hear a dog bark, a rooster crow and a mother call for her children – but between the inn and the town lay a bog.
+The pub wasn’t really that far, close enough to hear a dog bark, a rooster crow and a mother call for her children – but between where I stayed and where I drank lay a bog.

 A ditch cut a line through the bog and in any other place, the road would follow the ditch – but it didn’t.
 Like so many things in Ireland, the road simply wandered off on a whim.

-In the weeks I was there, I became familiar with every curve, rut and washout along the road because I walked the length of it every day and always after the same ritual with Ian.
+In the weeks I stayed there, I learned every curve, rut and washout along the road because I walked the length of it every day and always after the same ritual with Ian.

 Every afternoon as I left for town, Ian would wait until I squished through the puddles to the edge of his yard before calling out, “Mr. Schiller?”